evkx/evkx.github.io/content/models/byd/dolphin/Dolphin_60.4kWh/_index.md

 The BYD Dolphin 60.4kWh comes equipped with one sound system option:

-- **Dirac:** Features eight speakers.
+- **Dirac:** Features six speakers.

-Additionally, the model includes 3 USB-C connections as standard.
-The model has 1 USB-A connections as standard.
+Additionally, the model includes 4 USB-C connections as standard.

 ## Lights